Kalakand Wontons Recipe

 Kalakand wontons served on a plate.

-Kalakand Wontons is a fusion Indian dessert you should try this festive season.
+Kalakand Wontons is an Indian fusion dessert you should try this festive season.

-It is nothing but Asian wonton wrappers filled with a sweet kalakand filling and deep-fried until crispy.
+It is Asian wonton wrappers filled with a sweet kalakand filling and deep-fried until crispy.

 This dessert comes together in just 10 minutes using simple ingredients.